CaptainSapphire/PH-s-Blog/_posts/2026-07-20-Researching-Data-Science-in-Panama.md

 ## Day 5: Queztal Trail Loop & Camera Trap Presentation (7/12/2026)
+The daily morning from this day on is waking up at 7:00AM, having breakfast from 7:30AM-8:00AM, and going out to hike.

 ## Day 6: Puma Trail, Device Deployment,  Data Science Lecture #1 (7/13/2026)

 ## Day 7: Big Tree Trail, Data Science Lecture #2, Night Hike  (7/13/2026)
+After the morning routine, at 8:30AM we departed for the Big Tree Loop Trail.
+On the trail, we saw spider monkeys, all types of bugs, and birds.
+- We saw some spider monkeys a couple of times throughout the hike; they were energetic, but meant no harm.
+- We got a good view of the three-wattled bellbird, a bird popular amongst anyone who visits this region due to its unique call and appearance
+- At the very end of the trail, we saw the Quetzal, a colorful bird that is highly praised by the locals.
+I had the opportunity to get a picture using my phone through the scope the trail guide brought with us.
+<br><br>
+The morning hike this time served less to educate us about field data and more about the field itself; learning about what to observe, and practicing keeping an eye out for any motion or sound that could indicate life is nearby.

+/// insert pictures
+<br><br>

 # Final Thoughts & Conclusions